arhaamwanii/Stuling-In-React/readme.md

     MEDIA QUERRIES
-    you just put the media querrie in the styles and they will automatically detect it is the quesrry for them -also  in here if you were to target inner ones use  & insted of wrapper naem
+    you just put the media querrie in the styles and they will automatically detect it is the quesrry for them -also  in here if you were to target inner ones use  & insted of wrapper name

+in case of bigger apps

+    - we can outsource the whole button : into an component with the styled components
+        - specially in the case of  reusable components such as button -just import the component
+        -and use it

+    - export where i will return syled label here on regular function who is the main in to the main thing we are two of

+    - i take the broweser url
+    - make a source and make it fit and set the quality and timming
+    - make the time match with the current one
+    - get a blank page
+    - show the timer over it
+        -timer will suck

+HOW TO DEBUG

+    -